Crimes for Burglary

 Florida’s burglary statute does not necessarily require “forced entry.”
 See Jimenez v.
 State, 703 So.
 2d 437, 441 (Fla.
 1997) (“Neither forced entry nor entry without consent are requisite elements of the burglary statute.”).

 An arrest for burglary might occur even if little evidence exists to support that accusation.
-The burglary statute in Florida no longer requires a break-in.
 In these cases, an aggressive defense is needed to show the lack of evidence and other problems with the case.

 Attorney for Burglary Crimes in Tampa, FL

-If you or a loved one has been arrested for the criminal offense of burglary or armed burglary of a dwelling, then contact an experienced criminal defense attorney in Tampa, Hillsborough County, FL, at the Sammis Law Firm.
+If you or a loved one has been arrested for burglary or armed burglary of a dwelling, contact an experienced criminal defense attorney at Sammis Law Firm in Tampa, Hillsborough County, FL.

 Although burglary charges are serious, important defenses exist to fight the charges.
 We represent both juveniles and adults charged with burglary.